- Written by Dr.Mehmet Demircioglu

 The dermatologist does not need to design the hairline, and the hair transplant surgeon does not need to manage acne alone.
 Each doctor has a role.
 The dermatologist helps judge the skin disease and medication plan.
 The hair transplant surgeon judges donor management, recipient area safety, graft placement, and timing.
 When both sides are clear, the patient is safer.

-If surgery goes ahead, I would keep the plan measured.
-I would avoid aggressive graft numbers if I am not fully confident about the skin environment.
-I would rather achieve a smaller, natural, well healed result than push the scalp when it is not ready.
+If surgery goes ahead, I keep the plan measured.
+I avoid aggressive graft numbers if I am not fully confident about the skin environment.
+I would rather achieve a smaller, natural, well-healed result than push the scalp when it is not ready.

-The patient should also know what to do if bumps appear during recovery.
+Patients should know what to do if bumps appear during recovery.
 Not every bump is dangerous.
 Some can be normal irritation or trapped hairs.
 But if the patient has a history of acne or folliculitis, the clinic should review concerns carefully.
-The article about bumps or ridges after a hair transplant can help patients understand why diagnosis matters.
+Clear guidance on bumps or ridges after a hair transplant can help patients understand why diagnosis matters.

-My final advice is this.
 Do not hide isotretinoin from your hair transplant clinic, and do not let a clinic ignore it.
 The medicine may not forbid surgery, but it changes the conversation.
-A safe result begins with honest medication history, calm scalp condition, and surgical discipline.
+A safe result begins with clear medication history, settled scalp condition, and surgical discipline.

 If you are unsure, it is better to pause and collect the right information than to force a date.
 A hair transplant uses grafts from a limited donor supply.
 Those grafts should be used when the scalp is ready to receive them.
 Waiting for a safer moment is not losing time.
 It is protecting the result.